abrahamnash/inner-being/_posts/2023-12-10-farming-practices-complexity-harmony.markdown

 ## Reflecting Internality through Externality

 Our internal world often mirrors the external.
-Whether our 'inner forest' is chaotic, tidy, or somewhere in between, understanding where life returns within ourselves is vital.
-Each external manifestation is a reflection of our internal state, calling for attention and cultivation.
+Whether our 'inner forest' is chaotic, tidy, or somewhere in between, understanding where life returns within ourselves releases our vitality.
+Each external manifestation is a reflection of our internal state, and our experiences can feed these back for attention and cultivation.

 ## The Art of Conscious Living and Creation